jondallasjr/local-directory-chatbot/README.md

 - Chat history is stored in browser localStorage and persists between sessions
 - The simulator runs on a separate port (8080) from your main API server
 - API requests are proxied through the simulator to handle CORS issues
+- The graph knowledge base uses PostgreSQL with pgvector for semantic search capabilities